emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 -------

 - `Emscripten SDK Web Installer  <https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.22.0-web-64bit.exe>`_ (emsdk-1.22.0-web-64bit.exe)
-		An NSIS installer that fetches and installs the latest Emscripten SDK from the web.
+		An NSIS installer that fetches and installs the latest Emscripten SDK from the Web.
 To :ref:`install <windows-installation_instructions-NSIS>`, download and open the file, then follow the installer prompts.

 - `Emscripten SDK Offline Installer <https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.22.0-full-64bit.exe>`_ (emsdk-1.22.0-full-64bit.exe)
 		An NSIS installer that bundles together the current Emscripten toolchain as an offline-installable package.
 To :ref:`install <windows-installation_instructions-NSIS>`, download and open the file, then follow the installer prompts.

 - `Portable Emscripten SDK for Windows <https://s3.amazonaws.com/mozilla-games/emscripten/releases/emsdk-1.22.0-portable-64bit.zip>`_ (emsdk-1.22.0-portable-64bit.zip)
 		A zipped package of the SDK that does not require system installation privileges.
-To install, follow :ref:`these <all-os-installation_instructions-portable-SDK>` instructions.
+Follow the instructions below to :ref:`install the Portable Emscripten SDK on Windows <all-os-installation_instructions-portable-SDK>`.

 Linux and Mac OS X
 ------------------